aaronicsubstances/chartjs-plugin-piechart-outlabels/docs/quickstart.md

 </head>
 ```

-The plugin provides the special chart types called `outlabeledPie` and `outlabeledDoughnut`.
+The plugin works with the chart types called `pie` and `doughnut`.
 Insert canvas element to HTML page.

 ```html
 <div id="chart-wrapper">